CDHUppsala/Customised-OCR-Correction/README.md

 User-made word lists can be used for the correction.
 The spellchecker only has built-in word lists for a few languages, so for most languages, user-made word lists are required.

 There are some additions to the original algorithm:
-a) A word is not replaced if the frequency of the original word is higher than the frequency for the spellcheckar's suggestion for replacement
+a) A word is not replaced if the frequency of the original word is higher than the frequency for the spellchecker's suggestion for replacement
 b) A compound splitting of words is also performed by t
 c) The algorithm also attempts to locate words that are written with white space between characters and change these to words in which the charachters are not separated by white space.